nullquant/ComfyUI-BrushNet/README.md

 Below is an example for the intended workflow.
 The [workflow](example/BrushNet_basic.json) for the example can be found inside the 'example' directory.

 ![example workflow](example/BrushNet_basic.png?raw=true)

-### Parameters

-#### Brushnet Loader

-- `dtype`, defaults to `torch.float16`.
-The torch.dtype of BrushNet.
-If you have old GPU or NVIDIA 16 series card try to switch to `torch.float32`.

-#### Brushnet

-- `scale`, defaults to 1.0: The "strength" of BrushNet.
-The outputs of the BrushNet are multiplied by `scale` before they are added to the residual in the original unet.
-- `start_at`, defaults to 0: step at which the BrushNet starts applying.
-- `end_at`, defaults to 10000: step at which the BrushNet stops applying.

-[Here](PARAMS.md) are examples of use these two last parameters.

-#### PowerPaint

-- `CLIP`: PowerPaint CLIP that should be passed from PowerPaintCLIPLoader node.
-- `fitting`: PowerPaint fitting degree.
-- `function`: PowerPaint function, see its [page](https://github.com/open-mmlab/PowerPaint) for details.

-When using certain network functions, the authors of PowerPaint recommend adding phrases to the prompt:

-- object removal: `empty scene blur`
-- context aware: `empty scene`
-- outpainting: `empty scene`

-Many of ComfyUI users use custom text generation nodes, CLIP nodes and a lot of other conditioning.
-I don't want to break all of these nodes, so I didn't add prompt updating and instead rely on users.
-Also my own experiments show that these additions to prompt are not strictly necessary.

-The latent image can be from BrushNet node or not, but it should be the same size as original image (divided by 8 in latent space).

-The both conditioning `positive` and `negative` in BrushNet and PowerPaint nodes are used for calculation inside, but then simply copied to output.

-Be advised, not all workflows and nodes will work with BrushNet due to its structure.
-Also put model changes before BrushNet nodes, not after.
-If you need model to work with image after BrushNet inference use base one (see Upscale example below).

 <details>
   <summary>SDXL</summary>